Hypercyclicity of composition operators in Stein manifolds

-In the case when $\Omega$ is a planar domain, a complete characterization of hypercyclicity was given by Grosse-Erdmann and Mortini in \cite{grosseerdmann}.
-In higher dimensions the problem was considered by several authors, mostly in cases when $\Omega$ is a polydisc, an euclidean ball or the whole $\CC^N$ with $\varphi$ being special (see \cite{bernalgonzalez} and the references in \cite{grosseerdmann}).
+In the case when $\Omega$ is a domain in $\CC$, a characterisation of hypercyclicity was given by Grosse-Erdmann and Mortini in \cite{grosseerdmann_mortini} (actually, they described universal sequences $(C_{\varphi_n})_{n\in\NN}$, where $\varphi_n:\Omega\to\Omega$ are holomorphic maps).
+In higher dimensions the problem was considered by several authors, mostly in cases when $\Omega$ is a polydisc, an euclidean ball or the whole $\CC^N$ with $\varphi$ being special (see \cite{bernalgonzalez} and the references in \cite{grosseerdmann_mortini}).
 Analogous problem in spaces of real analytic functions was considered in \cite{domanskibonet} and in kernels of general (non-necessarily Cauchy-Riemann) partial differential equations in \cite{kalmesniess}.

-In this paper we give a characterization of hypercyclicity and hereditary hypercyclicity of $C_\varphi$ for arbitrary pseudoconvex domain $\Omega\in\CC^N$ and arbitrary holomorphic mapping $\varphi:\Omega\to\Omega$ (Theorem \ref{th_char}), using ideas developed by several authors.
-It is formulated in the language of holomorphic hulls of compact subsets of $\Omega$, which in dimension one coincides with the notion of $\Omega$-convexity used in \cite{grosseerdmann}.
-However, our best results are contained in Sections \ref{sect_simp_char}, \ref{sect_hu} and \ref{sect_one_dim}.